 Sherri Baptiste, the founder of Baptiste Power of Yoga and daughter of yoga pioneers Walt and Magana Baptiste, is an internationally acclaimed teacher.
 She has been teaching since her teens and has trained and inspired numerous leading yoga teachers.

 James Baraz has been teaching meditation since 1978.
-He leads workshops internationally, is a founding teacher of Spirit Rock Meditation Center in Woodacre, Calif., and is on the International Advisory Board of the Buddhist Peace Fellowship.
+He leads workshops internationally, is a founding teacher of Spirit Rock Meditation Center in Woodacre, Calif., and has taught his popular online Awakening Joy course since 2003.
 James coauthored Awakening Joy with Shoshana Alexander.

 Jane Baraz has been practicing meditation since 1976 and leads Awakening Joy workshops internationally.
 She served on the board of directors at Spirit Rock Meditation Center and helped start the Spirit Rock Family Program.
 Jane is a life coach who helps women live with more purpose, balance, and fulfillment.

-Ysaye Barnwell, a member of the African-American female a cappella ensemble Sweet Honey in The Rock, is a composer, arranger, author, and actress.
-A vocalist with a range of more than three octaves, she appears on more than 25 recordings with Sweet Honey and other artists.
+Ysaye Barnwell, a formermember of the African-American female a cappella ensemble Sweet Honey in The Rock, is a composer, arranger, author, and actress.
+A vocalist with a range of more than three octaves, she appears on more than 30 recordings with Sweet Honey and other artists.
 She is the curator and composer for The Fortune's Bones Project®.

 Cedar Barstow founded Right Use of Power and is a consultant and teacher on ethics issues.
 She has been designing, developing, and teaching this approach since 1994.
 Cedar’s background includes 20 years as a psychotherapist and 15 years as a teacher.